 MBM401B Consumer Behaviour

 A successful marketing strategy must be based on knowledge about consumer behavior.
 For marketers, the key to successful development of marketing tactics is to understand how consumers think and feel (consumer psychology), how they make their decisions, and what are the main antecedents influencing consumers´ decisions.
 If a company does not have this insight, their marketing strategy will likely fail, and competitive advantages will evaporate.
 In a branding perspective, insight into consumer behavior is critical for the understanding of how to position products and services in a market and how to build positive, strong and unique brand associations.
-The main topics covered in the course are consumer psychology, the process of making decisions, the consumer´s culture, and consumer behavior outcomes and issues.
+The main topics covered in the course are consumer psychology, the process of making decisions, and strategies for influencing/improving decisions made under high and low effort.

 Consumer psychology (Motivation, perception, knowledge, attitudes, memory and retrieval)